 The Craft of Speaking II: Spoken Expression

 In this second course in the craft of speaking, students learn to shape and speak text to powerful effect.
 Students build on prior work to extend vocal range and capacity while learning component principles of spoken expression.
 Articulation, inflection, methods of contrast and interpretation, tone, verbal imaging and aural structures of poetry and rhetoric are practiced in a studio setting.
 Emphasis is placed on personal engagement and presence to others while speaking.
 Assignments in text scoring and memorization support class work.
-The course culminates in a public presentation of student work.
-Three class meetings per week.
+The course culminates in presentations of prepared texts.
+Two class meetings per week.